niryariv/opentaba-client/tests/testing.md

 ##how?

 ###functional testing:
-* using [Casperjs](http://casperjs.org/) above the [Phantomjs](http://phantomjs.org/index.html) headless webkit browser or [slimer.js](http://slimerjs.org/) gecko based headless browser to do functional testing.
+* Using [Casperjs](http://casperjs.org/) above the [Phantomjs](http://phantomjs.org/index.html) headless webkit browser or [slimer.js](http://slimerjs.org/) gecko based headless browser to do functional testing.

+* Also using [PhantomCSS](https://github.com/alonisser/PhantomCSS) (a specific fork) to test for the map rendering (can't be tested by the DOM because doesn't appear there, pure js)

+* Using sinon to mock the api

-* maybe we'll also use saucelabs selenium testing service
+* TODO: maybe we'll also use saucelabs selenium testing service

 ###Unit testing: